Courses: Civil Law Property, Sale & Lease, Employment Discrimination, Employment Law, Labor Law, LA Bar Exam Prep I, and LA Bar Exam Prep II

-Prof. Vance was formerly employed in the Office of Civil Rights of the U.S. Department of Agriculture (USDA).
-During his tenure with the USDA, the Baton Rouge native was involved in the reorganization of the Department’s Civil Rights activities, specifically its administrative adjudication of discrimination complaints filed by USDA customers.
-He served as the lead adjudicator of USDA’s Program Complaints Unit and managed the law intern program.
+Mr. Vance was formerly employed in the Office of Civil Rights of the U.S. Department of Agriculture (USDA).
+During his tenure with the USDA, the Baton Rouge native was involved in the reorganization of the Department’s civil rights activities, specifically its administrative adjudication of discrimination complaints filed by USDA customers.
+He served as the lead adjudicator of the USDA’s Program Complaints Division and managed its law intern program.